Birth of the domain

-Open each year to two or three confirmed authors, writing or publishing in French or working in the field of Francophone culture, the Author’s Residency Prize allows them to be hosted for a few months in a house of the domain, supported and paid, in order to devote themselves to the writing of the work whose project has been selected by the jury of the Foundation.
+Open each year to two or three confirmed authors, writing or publishing in French or working in the field of Francophone culture, the Author’s Residency Prize allows them to be hosted for a few months in a house of the domain, supported and paid, in order to devote themselves to the writing of project selected by the jury of the Foundation.

 As a niece of Jean Schlumberger, co-founder of the NRF (Nouvelle Revue Française), Anne Gruner acquires at her death his personal library and his archives and installs them in Barjeantane.
 Enriched by the acquisition of the collection of the former director of the Gallimard archives and by donations and assignments from the Catherine Gide Foundation, archives and books that belonged to André Gide, they constitute the most valuable documentary collection sheltered by les Treilles.

 Assigned to the André Gide-Jean Schlumberger Center for Literary Studies, created on the initiative of Robert Kopp, this fund enables researchers selected each year by the Center to carry out work on the arts, humanities and sciences movement from the first half of the twentieth century in France.

 Representative of a particularly fruitful period for the French and European literature, the set includes many novelties likely to make it better known.
 Several pieces were presented in the exhibition “Unexpected Gide” organized in the summer of 2019 in the Gallimard Gallery in Paris.

-By order of the Prefect of the Provence-Alpes-Côte d’Azur region on July 17, 2009, the Treilles domain is included in the supplementary inventory of historical monuments, with two works by Takis: the Garden of Probes and the Plowing Instruments.
+By order of the Prefect of the Provence-Alpes-Côte d’Azur region on July 17, 2009, the Treilles domain has been included in the supplementary inventory of historical monuments, with two works by Takis: the Garden of Probes and the Plowing Instruments.